Thindal Murugan Temple, Erode

 Unique Features of Thindalmalai Murugan Temple

-• The temple houses a golden temple chariot car which is used to carry out ceremonial processions holding images of Gods.
+• The temple houses a magnificent golden temple chariot, which devotees use during ceremonial processions carrying the divine images.

-• The temple premises has two parts – the places above the rock is called Maelthindal or Thindalmedu and the eastern side of the hill rock is called the keel thindal.
+• The temple complex consists of two distinct sections.
+The area above the hill rock is called Maelthindal or Thindalmedu, while the eastern side of the hill rock is known as Keel Thindal.

-• The Deepa Sthamba (lamp post) adds a special attraction to the temple with its Kongu region type of design.
-The pillar is adorned by various religious sculptures
+• The Deepa Sthamba (lamp post) enhances the temple’s beauty with its distinctive Kongu region design and intricate religious sculptures.

-• Arasamarathu Vinayagar – As tradition goes, Lord Ganesha is the first deity in the temple premises.
-This temple was constructed 40 years and deity here is named as Arasamarathu Vinayagar.
-The temple finds its place below a peepal tree (Arasamaram in Tamil) and is surrounded with Snake God (Naagar in Tamil).
+• Arasamarathu Vinayagar – As per tradition, Lord Ganesha appears as the first deity within the temple premises.
+Built about 40 years ago, this shrine houses Arasamarathu Vinayagar beneath a sacred peepal tree (Arasamaram in Tamil) and is surrounded by Snake God idols (Naagar).

-• Idumban Sannadhi – Few steps from the entrance is the Idumban Sannadhi.
-This deity is also known by the names Idumbakkumaran and Idunbasan.
+• Idumban Sannadhi – Located a few steps from the entrance, the Idumban Sannadhi honors Idumban, also known as Idumbakkumaran or Idunbasan.

-• Sri Velayuthaswamy Shrine – Above the hill rock is where Sri Velayuthar shrine is located.
-To the left of main deity is the Uchava Moorthy statue where Lord Murugan is with Valli and Deivanai.
+• Sri Velayuthaswamy Shrine – The main shrine sits atop the hill.
+To the left of the principal deity, devotees can see the Uchava Moorthy, where Lord Murugan appears with Valli and Deivanai.

-• Reaching the Sanctum Sanctorum, devotees feel the divinity of Lord Murugan holding his ‘Vel’ (weapon) and seek his blessings.
+• Upon reaching the Sanctum Sanctorum, devotees experience the divine presence of Lord Murugan holding his sacred ‘Vel’ and seek his blessings.

 Temple Timings – Thindalmalai Murugan Temple